Rich Dad Poor Dad: Reviews

-Criticism

-A competing financial self help writer, John T. Reed, says, "Rich Dad, Poor Dad contains much wrong advice, much bad advice, and virtually no good advice."
+A competing financial self-help writer, John T. Reed, says, "Rich Dad, Poor Dad contains a large amount wrong advice, much bad advice, and virtually no good advice."
 He also states, "Rich Dad, Poor Dad is one of the dumbest financial advice books I have ever read.
 It contains many factual errors and numerous extremely unlikely accounts of events that supposedly occurred."

 Slate reviewer Rob Walker called the book full of nonsense, and said that Kiyosaki's claims were often vague, the narrative "fablelike", and that much of the book was "self-help boilerplate", noting the predictable common features of such books were present in Rich Dad, Poor Dad.
 He also criticizes Kiyosaki's conclusions about Americans, American culture, and Kiyosaki's methods.
-However he did not offer any specific criticism of the advice in the book, other than not liking it as a whole.

 Publishing success

-The book was originally self-published in 1997 before being picked up commercially to become a New York Times bestseller.
+The book was self-published in 1997 before being picked up commercially to become a New York Times bestseller.
 It has since sold over 32 million copies and become a household name.
-In his audio-book Choose to be Rich, Kiyosaki said that every publisher turned him down, and Barnes & Noble refused to stock the book initially.
+In his audio-book Choose to be Rich, Kiyosaki said that every publisher turned him down, and Barnes & Noble initially refused to stock the book.
 He places his focus upon talk shows and radio show appearances, of which The Oprah Winfrey Show had the biggest influence on book sales.

 In April 2017 a 20th Anniversary edition was published and in a preface to this 20th Anniversary edition Kiyosaki asserts that an estimated 40 million copies of the book had been sold globally.